 Multiple pregnancies grow at approximately the same rate as single pregnancies up to a certain point.
 The growth rate of twin pregnancies begins to slow at 30 to 32 weeks.

 Preeclampsia, Pregnancy Induced Hypertension (PIH), Toxemia, and high blood pressure are all synonymous terms.
 Twin pregnancies are twice as likely to develop preeclampsia as single pregnancies.
-Half of triplet pregnancies develop preeclampsia.
+Half of the triplet pregnancies develop preeclampsia.

 The risk of occurrence of gestational diabetes in a multiples pregnancy is still being researched at this time.
 In one study, an increased risk of gestational diabetes did seem to be apparent, but the doctors involved recommended that further testing be conducted.

 Placental abruption is three times more likely to occur in a multiples pregnancy.
 This may be linked to the fact that there is an increased risk of developing preeclampsia.
 It most often occurs in the third trimester, but the risk significantly increases once the first baby has been delivered vaginally.

 Fetal Demise or Loss